The main differences between Baratza Preciso and Vario are:

 Yes; there are actually three main categories when it comes to coffee grinders.
 Different types of coffee grinders not only affect the way the grinders work but the overall result.

-- Disc/ Conical grinders are going to be your most expensive, consistent, and exact coffee grinders, ones which frequent coffee shops and are most likely to provide your best possible results.
+Disc/ Conical grinders are going to be your most expensive, consistent and exact coffee grinders, ones which frequent coffee shops and are most likely to provide your best possible results.
 Grooves or serrations are used in combinations with either discs or cones.
-They are used for high-quality coffee and are most capable of producing finely ground coffee time after time.
+They are used for high-quality coffee and are most capable of producing a finely ground coffee time after time.

 Is there anything I should know about using a coffee grinder?